GemmaButcher-dev/freestyle_dance/README.md

   * Easily navigate to the facebook page to follow and interact.
   * Be able to contact the site owner.
   * To be informed of and able to locate regulatory associations.
-  * Be able to see a video example of freestyle dancing.
+  * Be able to see a photo and video examples of freestyle dancing.

 Freestyle Fanatics can help dancers meet these goals by: